thgossler/ServiceDiscovery/README.md

 ## Usage

-Just build the project and execute the `DiscoveryClient.exe` executable 3 times somewhere in the same network like
+Just build the project and execute the DiscoveryClient executable 3 times somewhere in the same network like

 Computer 1: `DiscoveryClient.exe 1`